Our Headphone Tests

 Testing Procedure

-We start in a room with a low noise floor.
-We also use noise reflection materials to mitigate unwanted sound.
-Our setup utilizes a B&K 5128 head and torso simulator (HATS) test rig centered between four speakers and one subwoofer.
-The height of these speakers are level to the rig's ears.
+We start in a treated room (carpet and noise-dampening materials on the walls) with a low noise floor.
+Our setup uses a B&K 5128 head and torso simulator (HATS) centered between four speakers and one subwoofer.
+The height of these speakers is level to the rig's ears.
 For Full Range, Common Scenarios, and Voice Handling tests, we play audio from all speakers simultaneously.
+This multi-point sound field setup aims to imitate the reference sound field of the original recordings and is based on the setup outlined in European Telecommunications Standards Institute (ETSI) Technical Specification 103 224 (TS 103 224 v1.6.1).

 Noise Isolation - Full Range